-This year’s IWFSAS meeting is hosted by the Gustavson School of Business, in collaboration with Cass Business School, and the Centre for Banking Research (CBR) at the City University of London, the Alberta School of Business at the University of Alberta and the Department of Economics at the University of Victoria.
+This year’s IWFSAS meeting is hosted by the Gustavson School of Business and the Centre for Social and Sustainable Innovation (CSSI), in collaboration with the Centre for Banking Research (CBR) at Cass Business School, the Alberta School of Business at the University of Alberta and the Department of Economics at the University of Victoria.

 Robert C. McCormack Distinguished Service Professor Of Entrepreneurship And Finance, The University of Chicago Booth School of Business

 Luigi Zingales’ research interests span from corporate governance to financial development, from political economy to the economic effects of culture.
 He co-developed the Financial Trust Index, which is designed to monitor the level of trust that Americans have toward their financial system.
 In addition to holding his position at Chicago Booth, Zingales is currently a faculty research fellow for the National Bureau of Economic Research, a research fellow for the Center for Economic Policy Research, and a fellow of the European Governance Institute.
 He is also an editorialist for Il Sole 24 Ore, the Italian equivalent of the Financial Times.
 Zingales also serves on the Committee on Capital Markets Regulation, which has been examining the legislative, regulatory, and legal issues affecting how public companies function.
 In 2014 he was the President of the American Finance Association.